pmenzel/kiq/README.md

 ### Create k-mer index

 First, KIQ needs to make an index from a fixed set of k-mers, which are read line by line from the text file specified with the option `-l` to the command `kiq index`.
 Additionally, the mandatory options `-i` and `-k` are required for specifying the file names for the k-mer index and the (initially empty) k-mer count database, which are later used for counting and querying.
 ```
-kiq index -i kmerindex.bin -k kmercounts.bin -l kmers.txt
+kiq index -i kmer_index.bin -k kiq_database.bin -l kmers.txt
 ```

 ### Count indexed k-mers in sequence data